 However, at the end of the day, everyone has his own tastes and you will probably have to choose for yourself.

 Thankfully, our new released are available unwrapped so you can browse the issues before picking the right one for you.

 How to choose the best comic book for me?

 The best way to find a suitable comic book for you is to follow these three simple steps:

-- Check the main comic book publishers on the market and their universe to see what you want to read about.
+Check the main comic book publishers on the market.

 Start looking for the best match

 In order to help you kick start your search for the perfect comic book for you, we have created a short guide that is meant to introduce newcomers to the Comic book universe.

 Our first guide will cover the major comic book publishers out there with some specificity about their Universe, their heroes and what you can generally expect when reading one of their comics.

 Our second guide will introduce you to the main heroes in Comic books, in order to be more convenient, they will be sorted by publisher.